dotnet/runtime/src/mono/wasm/README.md

 ### Windows

-To run the libraries tests on windows, we have the `RunTests` target.
-Without setting additional properties, it will run tests for all libraries on `v8` and `SpiderMonkey` engines:
+Library tests on windows can be run as described in [testing-libraries](https://github.com/dotnet/runtime/blob/main/docs/workflow/testing/libraries/testing.md#testing-libraries) documentation.
+Without setting additional properties, it will run tests for all libraries on `v8` engine:

-`dotnet build /t:RunTests wasm.proj`
+`.\build.cmd libs.tests -test -os browser`

-* `Library` property can be used to specify which library tests to run
+* `JSEngine` property can be used to specify which engine to use.
+Right now `v8` and `SpiderMonkey` engines can be used.

-* `JSEngine` property can be used to specify which engine to use
+Examples of running tests for individual libraries:

-For example to run tests for `System.Collections.Concurrent` on the `v8` engine, use:
+`.\dotnet.cmd build /t:Test /p:TargetOS=Browser src\libraries\System.Collections.Concurrent\tests`

-`dotnet build /t:RunTests /p:Library="System.Collections.Concurrent" /p:JSEngine="v8" wasm.proj`
+`.\dotnet.cmd build /t:Test /p:TargetOS=Browser /p:JSEngine="SpiderMonkey" src\libraries\System.Text.Json\tests`

 ### Browser tests